You know you need insurance to protect your business, but getting the right coverage can be tricky.

 There are many different types of business insurance.
 Understanding them is the first step to putting together a package that will keep you covered.

-Core coverage plans can protect you from some of the most common risks small businesses face and are sometimes required by law.
+Core business insurance coverage plans can protect you from some of the most common risks small businesses face and are sometimes required by law.

-Additional Coverage plans can support the core types of business insurance.
+Additional business insurance coverage plans can support the core types of business insurance.
 Oftentimes they are more relevant for specific types of businesses, such as restaurants, retail or construction.

 General liability insurance is often the first coverage business owners purchase because it can cover many of the most common accidents businesses face, including: